bijoykhisa666/Personal_diary_with_mood_tracking/README.md

 This application is for journaling, mindfulness, and personal reflection only.
 It does not diagnose, treat, or prevent any medical or mental health condition, and it is not a substitute for professional care.

-   # Personal Diary with Mood Tracking

-## Introduction

-In today's fast-paced world, mental well-being has become increasingly important.
-Many people experience stress, anxiety, and emotional challenges but may not have a simple way to reflect on their feelings.

-This project supports emotional self-awareness by allowing users to record their daily experiences and manually track their moods.
-By reviewing past entries and mood patterns, users can better understand their emotions, recognize trends, and build healthier self-reflection habits.

-This application is not a substitute for professional mental health care.
-It is a practical tool for mindfulness and personal well-being.

-## Project Overview

-Personal Diary with Mood Tracking is a web-based platform designed to support mental well-being through self-reflection.
-It gives users control over their emotional data through manual mood logging and privacy-focused features.

-The application provides a private space to record daily experiences and review emotional trends over time.
-It combines traditional journaling with digital tools to help users recognize their own patterns.

-## Core Features

-- **Journaling and Media Support:** Create, edit, and manage diary entries.
-Attach photos stored in Amazon S3.
-- **Manual Mood Tracking:** Record a mood, set its intensity from 1 to 10, and add tags such as work, family, or health.
-- **Visual Insights:** View charts, timelines, and calendar views to explore mood patterns.
-- **Privacy and Security:** User accounts are protected with JWT authentication, Google OAuth, and encrypted passwords.

-## Technical Stack

-- **Frontend:** Next.js 15 and Chakra UI
-- **Backend:** Node.js and Express.js
-- **Database:** MongoDB
-- **Cloud Storage:** Amazon S3 for media storage

-## Methodology and Feasibility

-The project followed the Waterfall Model, progressing through requirement analysis, design, development, and deployment.

-The feasibility study found the system technically feasible and cost-effective, using open-source tools and free-tier hosting services.

-## Future Work

-- Add machine learning for deeper sentiment analysis
-- Support offline access
-- Add voice input for journaling

-## Disclaimer

-This application is intended to support personal reflection and mindfulness.
-It does not provide medical advice, diagnosis, or treatment, and is not a substitute for professional mental health care.